algorandfoundation/specs/dev/TEAL_opcodes.md

 - Availability: v2
 - Mode: Application

-params: Txn.Accounts offset (or, since v4, an account address that appears in Txn.Accounts or is Txn.Sender), state key.
+params: Txn.Accounts offset (or, since v4, an _available_ account address), state key.

 Deleting a key which is already absent has no effect on the application local state.
 (In particular, it does _not_ cause the program to fail.)